10 Ways To Unwind And Heal Your Adrendals

 Now either their adrenals were flooding their system with excessive levels of stress hormones, causing them to feel both tired and wired or else their adrenal reserves were dwindling, creating a virtually constant state of exhaustion.

 For Tanya and the others, their symptoms were all saying the same thing: their adrenals were seriously out of balance.
+If you are like Tanya, feeling tired and wired and out of balance, I recommend reading my book, Is It Me or My Hormones?
+Below are some tips to help you start the adrendal healing process today.

 - Take two minutes twice a day to meditate—or even one minute, once a day.
 Just inhale deeply, and then exhale while focusing on your breath.